MeAkash77/AI-Gov-Content-Curator/README.md

 **You can view the project board and tasks at [https://ai-content-curator.atlassian.net](https://ai-content-curator.atlassian.net/jira/software/projects/AICC/boards/3?atlOrigin=eyJpIjoiZDM2MDQ4MWUwYTVkNGNhNzkzZmI5YjE2NGZmZjc2ZDAiLCJwIjoiaiJ9).**

-> [!IMPORTANT]
-> Login is required to access the board, and you can create an account if you don't have one.

-If you need **access** to the project board, please contact me directly at [sonnguyenhoang.com](https://sonnguyenhoang.com) or via email at [hoangson091104@gmail.com](mailto:hoangson091104@gmail.com) for an invitation.
-I believe that having access to the project board will help you understand the project's progress, tasks, and overall workflow better, and it will also allow you to contribute more effectively to the project.

 ### Workflow

 The workflow for this project is as follows: As soon as you receive a task (verbally or in writing) or come up with an idea: